georgenasser30/SWE-PRACTICAL-EXAM/README.md

 *   **Return Book:** Illustrates the logic for accepting returns and calculating fines.
 *   **Membership Registration:** The process of verifying student data with external systems.

-### Sequence Diagrams
-You can view the object interaction details in the **[diagrams/sequence/](./diagrams/sequence/)** folder.

-*   **Main System Sequence:** A comprehensive diagram covering the full borrowing lifecycle.
-It details the messages passed between the Member, Librarian, System, and Database entities (Book, LoanTransaction, Fine, MemberAccount).

 ---